Theramenes (insect): Distribution area

 The species of this genus are mostly native to various Philippine islands.
-Thus Theramenes dromedarius was found on Mindanao, Theramenes mandirigma on Cebu and Theramenes exiguus on Panay.
+Thus Theramenes dromedarius and Theramenes letiranti was found on Mindanao, Theramenes mandirigma on Cebu and Theramenes exiguus on Panay.
 The locality given for the holotype of Theramenes olivaceus with Ceylon (today Sri Lanka) is probably a result of confused labeling.
 The Talaud Islands were assumed to be the actual location early on, from where all other finds of the species originate.

 Taxonomy

 Carl Stål presents the genus Theramenes rather casually, after listing typical characteristics of Eurycantha, why the species described in 1859 by John O. Westwood under the basionym Eurycantha olivacea does not belong to this genus.
 He names it Theramenes olivaceus, which is equivalent to the description of the genus.
 The genus name, like that of many genera described at the time, refers to a person from ancient Greece, in this case the politician Theramenes.
 Type species by monotype is Theramenes olivaceus.
 As early as 1877, Stål described a second species in this genus, Theramenes dromedarius.
 Both species have each been described in a male.
 Only Josef Redtenbacher described the female of Theramenes dromedarius in 1906 and depicts both sexes.
 Heinrich Hugo Karny presented the subfamily Therameninae in 1923 and synonymized the Obrimini or the Obrimidae with this.
 In the introduction to his work, he justified the renaming with the fact that Carl Brunner von Wattenwyl and Redtenbacher did not always take into account the genera described first when naming the subfamilies they established - and as such he also regards the tribes described by both had.
 In the case of the Obriminae this is not true, since both the genus Obrimus and Theramenes were established at the same time by Stål in 1875.
 The name Therameninae was withdrawn by Klaus Günther in 1929 and is therefore a synonym for Obriminae.
 Theramenes dromedarius was synonymized with Theramenes olivaceus by Günther in 1935 and revalidated by James Abram Garfield Rehn and his son John W. H. Rehn in 1939, so that the genus was again regarded as monotypic from 1935 to 1939.
 In their description of Theramenes mandirigma in 2001, Oliver Zompro and Orlando L. Eusebio synonymized Theramenes dromedarius a second time with Theramenes olivaceus.
-It was only in 2016 that their validity was confirmed by comparing the male holotypes of both species.
-In 2003, Theramenes exiguus, the last species to date, was described.
+It was only in 2016 Frank Hennemann et al. confirmed their validity by comparing the male holotypes of both species.
+In 2003, Theramenes exiguus was described, and in 2023 Theramenes letiranti, the smallest species of the genus.